 - ColoClean (UofU) – Providing a comprehensive colonoscopy preparation kit.

-- Easy Scholarship (SUU) – Helping international athletes obtain athletic scholarships and get recruited into U.S. universities.
+- College Athletes USA (SUU) – Helping international athletes obtain athletic scholarships and get recruited into U.S. universities.

 - Electrochrome LLC (UofU) – Creating smart glass technology that allows you to control the tint of your glass at the touch of a button.

 - KB Medical (UofU) – Creating an improved oncological surgical drain.

 - Khione Outdoor Gear (BYU) – Creating a camping shelter that is used with a hammock.